Chinese eVTOL Developer Unveils the World’s First 5-Ton Class eVTOL Aircraft

 During the demonstration (flying alongside AutoFlight’s 2-ton CarryAll cargo eVTOL), Matrix completed a full sequence transition flight; taking off vertically, transitioning into cruise flight, and returning to a vertical landing.

-With its 20-metre wingspan, 20 lift rotors, and 8 propellers, the aircraft will be available in piloted and autonomous, passenger and cargo variants.
+The aircraft will be available in both passenger and cargo variants.

 The passenger version offers flexible seating configurations, accommodating either 10 business-class seats or six VIP seats.
 Standard amenities include premium seating, washbasins, lavatories, climate control, ambient lighting, and oversized 1m² windows.